seapagan/sp-build/README.md

 ## How to get

+- **Easiest Way**: Goto the repository page for this project in GitHub and press the `Use this Template` button.
+This will create a new repository in your own account with a clean Git history.
+Clone this to your local development machine and start working.
+You could even fire up a GitHub codespace and start working straight away!

+Other options are:

 - Clone the repo from GitHub.
 Remember to remove the `.git` directory inside and reinitialize with `git --init`.
 - Download the latest public release